exonum/exonum-doc/src/get-started/data-proofs.md

     T: Access,
     T::Base: RawAccessMut,
 {
-    /// Increases balance of the wallet and append new record to its history. pub fn increase_wallet_balance(
+    /// Increases balance of the wallet and appends new record to its history. pub fn increase_wallet_balance(
         &mut self,
         wallet: Wallet,